-- 33. After contracting in 2002, exports began to recover in 2003 and this trend continued in 2004-2005.
-Between 1998 and 2005, exports expanded at an average annual rate of 6.1 per cent, reaching a record level of US\$40.106 billion in 2005 (Tables AI.1 and AI.3).
+33. After contracting in 2002, exports began to recover in 2003 and this trend continued in 2004-2005.
+Between 1998 and 2005, goods exports expanded at an average annual rate of 6.1 per cent, reaching a record level of US\$40.106 billion in 2005 (Tables AI.1 and AI.3).
 Imports contracted, but then began to recover in 2003 (Tables AI.2 and AI.4).
 The initial contraction was attributable in part to the recession that gripped the Argentine economy during the period 1999-2002, and subsequently to an import substitution process partly induced by exchange rate policy but also encouraged by certain trade policies.
-Total Argentine trade (exports plus imports) increased its share of GDP from 23.3 per cent in 1998 al 42.9 per cent in 2005. - 34.
-One of the factors responsible for the recovery in exports was an improvement in Argentina's terms of trade, with increases in the prices of some of its main export products, together with the restoration of exchange rate competitiveness following the introduction of the floating regime early in 2002.
-Exports responded positively to the change in relative prices, despite a sustained increase in domestic demand, supply problems, difficulties in obtaining credit, and the use of export taxes (Chapter III(3)). - (a) Composition of merchandise trade - 35.
-Argentina is a major exporter of agricultural products and manufactures of agricultural origin, which continue to be the main export item with 47.8 per cent of the total in 2005.
+Total Argentine trade (exports plus imports) increased its share of GDP from 23.3 per cent in 1998 to 37 per cent in 2005.

+34. One of the factors responsible for the recovery in exports was an improvement in Argentina's terms of trade, with increases in the prices of some of its main export products, together with the restoration of exchange rate competitiveness following the introduction of the floating regime early in 2002.
+Exports responded positively to the change in relative prices, despite a sustained increase in domestic demand, supply problems, difficulties in obtaining credit, and the use of export taxes (Chapter III(3)).

+(a) Composition of merchandise trade

+35. Argentina is a major exporter of agricultural products and manufactures of agricultural origin, which together continue to be the main export item with 47.8 per cent of the total in 2005.
 Soya bean, grain oils, wheat, maize (corn) and bovine meat are the chief export products (Table AI.1).
-Exports of soya bean and oils have grown rapidly, as have exports of mineral products, particularly petroleum. - 36.
-On the other hand, the share of manufactured goods in total exports, those of agricultural origin excluded, fell from 34.9 per cent in 1998 to 30.6 per cent in 2005 (Table AI.1), partly owing to an increase in domestic demand.21 It should be noted that the share of manufactures in total exports increased between 2003 and 2005.
+Exports of soya bean and oils have grown rapidly, as have exports of mineral products, particularly petroleum.

+36. On the other hand, the share of manufactured goods in total exports, those of agricultural origin excluded, fell from 34.9 per cent in 1998 to 30.6 per cent in 2005 (Table AI.1), partly owing to an increase in domestic demand.23 It should be noted that the share of manufactures in total exports increased between 2003 and 2005.
 The authorities have observed that, although they did not benefit from the high prices enjoyed by agricultural products, exports of industrial products performed well following the implementation of the competitive exchange rate policy.
-During the period 1998-2005, the trend in exports of chemical, plastic, aluminium, and iron and steel industry products was positive, whereas exports of automotive products declined. - 37.
-As a major exporter of agricultural products and increasingly of manufactured products, Argentina would benefit considerably from the success of the Doha Round.
-Estimates based on a
+During the period 1998-2005, the trend in exports of chemical, plastic, aluminium, and iron and steel industry products was positive, whereas exports of automotive products declined.

-21 The result is different if the ISIC classification is used.
-In this case, exports of manufactured goods increased, from 71.8 per cent of the total in 2002 to 73.7 per cent in 2005, while primary products declined slightly.

-World Bank study indicate that total liberalization of the agricultural sector at global level would increase the rate of growth of Argentina's GDP by two percentage points a year.22
+37. As a major exporter of agricultural products and increasingly of manufactured products, Argentina would benefit considerably from the success of the Doha Round.
+Estimates based on a World Bank study indicate that total liberalization of the agricultural sector at global level would increase the rate of growth of Argentina's GDP by two percentage points a year.24